davepeck/cats-and-dogs-boilerplate/README.md

 ### Getting set up

-You'll need to install [Node 18](https://nodejs.dev).
+You'll need to install [Node 20](https://nodejs.dev).

 There are lots of ways to do this; it depends on your own set-up.
-(I have a mac with `asdf` installed, so I do `asdf install nodejs 18.12.1`, for example.)
+If you have a Mac, consider [installing node via HomeBrew](https://brew.sh).

-Then clone this repository, `npm install`, change the `CNAME` to the name of the website you want to deploy to, and get coding on `app.tsx` and `index.css`.
+Then clone this repository, `npm install`, change the `CNAME` to the name of the website you want to deploy to, and get coding on `App.tsx` and `App.css`.

 ### How do I run a development server?

-Use `npm run start` and visit http://localhost:1234/.
+Use `npm run dev` and visit http://localhost:5173/.
 It'll automatically refresh when you change most app content.

 ### How do I deploy the code I've written?